cs-ed/impacts-aashton18/README.md

 - Resources - Code.org CSD Unit 2, Lesson 21

 ## Assessment
 Students will be assessed using three tiers.
 The first tier will be a team member’s self-assessment of their group project, their website of a selected computer science career field, and their contribution to their team.
 The second tier of assessment will be team members' assessment of each other’s contribution to the group project and their ability to work together.
 The teacher will conduct the final evaluation.
 A final project rubric will be used to assess each team’s website.
-The rubric criteria will evaluate groups based on having a specific website purpose, accurate data and reflective commentary of population representations within the computer science industry, a clear understanding of a career field within the tech sector, proper HTML & CSS syntax, code readability, website style, and citation use.
+The rubric criteria will evaluate groups based on having a specific website purpose, reflective commentary of current representation within the computer science industry, a clear understanding of a career field within the tech sector, proper HTML & CSS syntax, code readability, website style, and citation use.

 ## Outcomes
 During this unit, students will have the opportunity to learn about different career fields within the computer science industry that could potentially spark their interest in their future studies.
 In addition, students will have the opportunity to explore some of the current and potential obstacles to entry into these career fields towards identified population groups.
-Finally, using data from within their computer classroom to that of the school, students will be able to identify existing gaps in representation at the local level.
-Exposing students to these concerning trends while simultaneously presenting the enormous opportunity potentially awaiting them in this career field may, hopefully, start to support a positive rise of a more diverse representation within the computer science industry in the years ahead.
+Upon completion of this unit, students should understand the enormous opportunity awaiting them in this career field while identifying some challenges they may face.
+This exposure will, hopefully, start to support a positive rise of a more diverse representation within the computer science industry for future years ahead.

 ## References
 At Your Fingertips [Film].
 (2022).
 Roadtrip Nation. https://roadtripnation.com/roadtrip/computer-science-documentary